A Sound Type System for Secure Currency Flow: Conclusion and future work

-\begin{edited} A potential limitation of the approach presented in this paper is that the entire blockchain must be checked to show call integrity of a contract.
+A potential limitation of the approach presented in this paper is that the entire blockchain must be checked to show call integrity of a contract.
 Indeed, since a typing derivation can fail at the call-site and the call-site of a method can be a transaction, transactions must be well-typed too.
 In passing, we note that this kind of problem is also present in~\cite{SV98,volpano2000secure_flow_typesystem} (and, in general, in many works on type systems for security), where the whole code needs to be typed in order to obtain the desired guarantees.
-We think that an important avenue for future work, and one we intend to pursue, is to explore whether, and to what extent, other typing disciplines can be employed to mitigate this problem.
-As mentioned earlier, we also plan to extend the language (and the type system) to enable checking of real-life Solidity contracts; this will also allow us to better assess how (un)feasible it would be to check the whole blockchain. \end{edited}
+We think that an important avenue for future work, and one we intend to pursue, is to explore whether, and to what extent, other typing disciplines (like the semantic approach mentioned above) can be employed to mitigate this problem.